Special Collections and Museums staff members are here to support your teaching.

 Special Collections and Museums has a number of digital resources including digital books, photographs, ephemera and manuscript material that can be used for research or in support of course instruction.
 Our online research guides can help you find the best resources for your class or research project.

-Our staff provide support that is tailored to your specific class, including videos, activities and assignments, course resource guides and more.
+Our staff can provide support that is tailored to your specific class, including videos, activities and assignments, course resource guides and more.